 When training the models, some of the parameters may not have enough examples for accurate estimation.
-To mitigate this, we will use a Beta(0.1, 0.1) prior on the parameters of the vote distributions.
+To mitigate this, we will perform Laplace smoothing with a pseudocount of $\alpha = 0.1$ for every value of an attribute given its parents when learning the parameters.